Senior Scientists

 Courtney Hrubik | M.S.
 Student

-Courtney is a first year Master’s student in the Department of Geography at Kent State University.
+Courtney is a second year Master’s student in the Department of Geography at Kent State University.
 She earned a Bachelor of Arts degree in Environmental Studies and a Bachelor of Arts degree in Political Science in 2023 at Kent State.
 Her research interest focuses on climate change and its relationship to human behavior.
 She is currently exploring this relationship for a possible thesis proposal.
 Courtney intends on pursuing a career in environmental protection/policy.

 Undergraduate Students

-Larissa Sperk | Undergraduate Student
+Larissa Sperk | Postgraduate Researcher

 Larissa Sperk is an instrument rated private pilot working on her commercial pilot license.
 She has fulfilled her Aeronautical Studies Major and Aviation Weather Minor requirements as of 2022.
 Larissa is finishing up her commercial pilot license for her Professional Pilot Minor at Kent State University’s Airport (1G3).
 She also studied abroad in Florence, Italy in 2022.
 She was involved in an Aeronautics Career Program through her highschool (2016-2018), which got her interested in aviation weather early on.
 After pursuing an Aviation Weather Minor in college, she wanted to pursue a pilot career that focuses on climate and weather.
 Larissa aspires to fly for the National Oceanic and Atmospheric Administration (NOAA) Corps one day.
 She is currently interning with Dr. Scott D. Rudlosky, a NOAA Physical Scientist that has focused on using Geostationary Lightning Mapper (GLM).
 Larissa is working on Aeronautical GLM projects and fire weather analysis.
 She is incorporating GLM into aviation tools to allow for safer and more efficient means of travel.